 Types of Asphalt Technician Certifications

-Common certifications include Binder Technician Certification (AI), Asphalt Binder Technician (NCAT), and Technician Trainee Level I (NICET).
-These agencies or a state DOT may also offer certifications at higher designations for increasing levels of knowledge and responsibility that encompass mix design, materials control, quality control, field supervisor, lab technician, Superpave binder technician and more.
+These agencies or state DOTs may also offer higher-level certifications reflecting elevated levels of knowledge and responsibility needed for mix design, materials control, quality control, field supervisor, lab technician, Superpave binder technician, and more.

 The table below highlights some basic asphalt certifications available through the AI, NCAT, and NICET.